 e) My trip computer also calculates distance until empty: very useful.
 It is indicated in miles.
 However, that is only an indication of how far I might be able to travel assuming conditions going forward are similar.
 It is a good measure of what I have used.
 It is an indication how far I might get.
 It has not measured the fuel consumption going forward.
 It does not know the terrain that I am heading for, how different it is and how I will drive.
 I do.
 It is useful, and looks like a measure, but for my purposes it is ONLY an indicator; indication of how far I am likely to get.

 All so far are objectively measurable.
 For my practical purposes, some are measures (They are measurable – standard exists) – some measures provide an indication.
-All are useful.
+In their own way, all are useful.

-f) I know I am heading on a busy Monday morning, for the ‘car park’ that is the motorway around London. my fuel consumption will increase dramatically in a traffic jam.
-I can use my judgement to estimate how far I will actually get, or whether I will enjoy a pleasant morning on the side of the road waiting to be recovered.
+f) I know I am heading on a busy Monday morning, for the ‘car park’ that is the M25 motorway around London. my fuel consumption will increase dramatically in a traffic jam (stopping starting, changing speed).
+I can use my judgement to estimate how far I will actually get, or whether I will enjoy a miserable morning on the side of the road waiting to be recovered.

 Now I apply subjectivity and experience to work out whether to pull over now, or risk carrying on.
-The measure/indicator is only so useful.
-It needs judgement to be really useful, to me, in this circumstance.
+The measures and indicators in my car are only so useful.
+In this circumstance, they need judgement to be really useful, to me.

 A restaurateur knowing a table is 6ft by 3 foot is not a very useful measure, as it is only an indicator of how many people could sit around it.
 The real question is how many people can I squeeze into the room and still serve and be comfortable?

 Both measures and indicators can be useful.
 The question is how useful and to whom.
 All can be “objective”.

 The essence of the difference between measures and indicators – what people forget

 Let me get to the essence of that story.
 The difference between a measure and an indicator in the context of organisations and management.